JuanEspinozaR/githubactions/readme.md

 Lesson 9:

 Working with services, services are based on docker images.
-We can pull a docker image from docker registry and work with it on my workflow
+We can pull a docker image from docker registry and work with it on my workflow the next lines explains how to add a service to my github action